bartdorlandt/macbook-playbook/README.md

     # Run the playbook (Some casks might need an interactive password during installation).
     make provision

-    # Addtional tasks
-    Open up the `Mac Playbook - Bootstrap` note and follow it.

 ### Running a specific set of tagged tasks